-At eight years old, Walter was crossing a field in Kitsilano when he saw his first flying airplane, four military floatplanes in formation over the water.
-From that moment on, he was hooked.
-He flew in a number of airplanes in Canada and the US before the war.
-Walter took RCAF flight training where he placed first in his class in both ground school and flying school.
-At any point in his life, he could tell you what kind of plane was flying overhead, often just by the sound of it.
-Walter started building model airplanes as a boy and as an adult, he formed Victoria Products to manufacture and sell vacuform airplanes worldwide.
+At eight years old, Walter was crossing a field in Kitsilano when he saw his first airplanes, four military floatplanes flying in formation over the water.
+From that moment on he was hooked.
+Before World War II he flew in a number of airplanes in Canada and the US.
+Walter took RCAF flight training where he placed first in his class in both ground and flying schools.
+At any point in his life he could tell you what kind of plane was flying overhead, often just by the sound of it.
+Walter started building model airplanes as a boy and as an adult he formed Victoria Products to manufacture and sell vacuform airplanes worldwide.
 He also collected airplane magazines (88 boxes and 19 crates!) and books from 1932 to the end of his life.

-After the war, he returned to the Bank of Montreal for seven years.
-Walter realized that he really missed the Air Force and rejoined in 1952 as an Accountant Officer, beginning his career in Gimli, Manitoba.
-In 1954, with two children in tow and another on the way, he and Jocelyn were posted to RCAF Grostenquin, near Metz, France for three years.
-On their return to Canada in 1957, they lived in Montreal, Ottawa (where he was promoted to Squadron Leader) and Halifax.
-In 1966, he was the Senior Staff Officer of Finance for Maritime Command responsible for 29 ships and six bases.
+Walter realized that he really missed the RCAF and in 1952 rejoined as an Accountant Officer, beginning his career in Gimli, Manitoba.
+In 1954, with two children in tow and another on the way, he and Jocelyn were posted to RCAF Grostenquin, near Metz, France for three years where son Mark arrived in 1954.
+On their return to Canada in 1957 they lived in Montreal, Ottawa and Halifax.
+During his time in Ottawa, Walter studied to become a professional accountant by obtaining his CGA and was also promoted to Squadron Leader.
+In 1966 he was the Senior Staff Officer of Finance for Maritime Command responsible for 29 ships and six bases.

 In addition to airplanes, Walter also had a passion for art.
-He was a self-taught artist who liked to sketch, do oil paintings, and work with pastels, his favourite in later years.
-He was also an avid photographer who enjoyed taking many meticulous photos on family occasions.
+He was a self-taught artist, who liked to sketch, paint in oil and work with pastels (his favourite).
+He was also an avid photographer, who on special occasions enjoyed taking many painstaking family pictures.
 Last, but not least, was his love of chocolate!
 He always said there was a second stomach for dessert.

-Walter passed away on September 24, 2019 after a short stay in hospital following a stroke and complications from pneumonia.
-Walter was predeceased by his first wife Jocelyn (1971), sister Mary (1998) and daughter Susan (2007).
-Left to celebrate his life are his sons Robert (Claudia) and Mark (Patricia), six grandchildren with Jocelyn; Jodi (Raffaele), Torrey (Danielle), Craig, Jennifer, Melanie, Rhianna and great-grandson Caden.
-Also left behind are his second wife Corinne and daughters Elise (Wayne) and Margot (Geoff) and two granddaughters Nina and Gillian.
+Walter passed away on September 24, 2019 after a short stay in hospital following a stroke and complications.
+He was predeceased by his first wife Jocelyn (1971), sister Mary (1998) and daughter Susan (2007).
+Left to celebrate his life are his sons Robert (Claudia), Mark (Patricia), son-in-law Murray (Susan), six grandchildren: Jodi (Raffaele), Torrey (Danielle), Craig, Jennifer, Melanie, Rhianna, great-grandson Caden, nephews Steven, Stuart and David, second wife Corinne and daughters Elise (Wayne), Margot (Geoff) and two granddaughters, Nina and Gillian.

 The family would like to thank Sunrise Senior Living and Hart House for their loving care of Walter for the last five and a half years.
 We are also grateful to the staff on the 4th floor South Unit B of the Victoria General Hospital for their attentive care of Walter during the last two weeks of his life.
-It should be noted that family friend, Elizabeth Ormiston, spent many hours at Walter’s side at the hospital.
+Thanks also to family friend, Elizabeth, who spent many hours by Walter’s side at the hospital.